(This is a page that's been on the site since inception, lightly edited to remove some out-of-date references.)

 Here's what I would say to the various groups who play a part in the night-time noise story:

 Nobody wishes to deny students the right to have fun, or to make the most of their university experience.
 I support the principle of students living in the community -- it's an important part of their journey.
 The alternative is to house students in purpose-built blocks, possibly in the city centre, isolated from the wider population.
 That merely stores up problems for the future.
 But if we are to have community living, there has to be a balance.
 In any densely populated area, the only way people can live in reasonable harmony is for everyone to exercise a degree of self-restraint.
 We may not know the people who live across the street from us; we might never even see them.
 But they are there, and we have obligations to them, as they do to us.
 This is what civilised society is about.
 Loud parties are akin to an act of violence.
 Students who, I am sure, would never assault someone they met on the street seem oddly prepared to propagate noise into nearby homes and rob their occupants of a good night's rest.
-The university has recognised the need for restraint by producing a set of guidelines to reduce night-time noise.
-They can be seen here.
+The university has recognised the need for restraint by producing guidelines to reduce night-time noise.
 We ask students to follow them.

 University of Bristol